ron-ligsay/ML-Path/src/deep_learning/05_model_architectures.md

 building a cnn in keras

 ResNet50 (50 layers) model that performs will in imagenet dataset, that can classify images into 1000 categories

+Inside a CNN we can check how different filters activate in response to an input image